natgo/wt-wiki-scraper/wikitext-transpiled/ground/Panther%20A.md

 '''Heavy tank/tank destroyer''': While heavy tanks are more well-armoured, caution is still needed as the Panther's high-velocity cannon can easily penetrate tanks like the IS-2 from a distance.
 Continue to approach the Panther A as one would with a medium tank, making the most of existing cover and terrain to avoid staying in the Panther's gun sights for very long.
 That said, heavy tanks and tank destroyers often have cannon armament more than able to penetrate the Panther's front armour without relying on weak points.
 With this attribute, heavy tanks and tank destroyers should take on the "Panther-destroyer" role by having allies attempt to expose the Panther tank in the open and keep it in placed for the heavy tank/tank destroyer to aim at the Panther tank and penetrate their armour with ease.

+=== Notable Enemies ===

+* '''M18 Hellcat or any hellcat variation:''' These guys are super annoying and will flank shot you by sneaking into a bush.
+Honestly a waste of ammo to shoot.
+Just watch your flanks because if you shoot it, it will crumple like a tin can and the crew will simply cease to exist.
+* '''M4 Sherman 76 variants:''' These guys are dangerous for a different reason.
+Never underestimate how petty a m4 is.
+They will shoot your gun and then take your tracks with their 50 cals.
+Then they will flank shot you as you flail around helplessly.
+Best way to brawl them is to wiggle your turret while reloading causing them to miss.
+* '''Jumbo sherman variants:''' These are a bit different because they will play like m4 and remove your gun and tracks and flank you, but they have super tough armor combined with godawful mobility.
+Shoot the hull mg port and wiggle your turret while reloading.
+It might seem like a small target but it is impossible to miss in a close range slugfest.
+Do not even think about shooting the turret anywhere because it is extremely heavily armoured.
+Any side shot is possible but in a face to face brawl a clean shot to the hull mg port will cause the jumbo's entire crew to flatline.
+* '''M-51 Super Sherman:''' Despite its name, the only thing super about it is its gun.
+The HEAT shell will penetrate you easily but struggles to spall and will likely take two shots to kill you.
+Despite this meaning you can easily kill them with just a single shot in retaliation still be weary.
+If you find it pointing its gun at you, take cover immediately.
+* '''PT-76B:''' Like the super sherman, this tank is deadly for its HEAT shell.
+Thankfully it is not particularly fast and has paper thin armour.
+There isn't much of a strategy for these guys.
+All you have to do is shoot first and that will be easy considering it takes about 2 shots for them to finish you off because of the bad spalling from the HEAT shell.
+It is possible that you will need 2 shots as well because the hollow insides of the tank, but always go for the turret crew first unless they are facing hull towards you, then, shoot the front hull plate and watch the 75mm round take out all 3 crew members.
+* '''IS-2:''' The best and most spectacular way to kill an IS-2 is to ammorack it.
+Frontally, shoot the drivers vision port unless it is a mod 1944 variant.
+Other weak spots include the (your right, their left) turret cheek to take out the gunner and commander and pray that the 17 grams of RDX finish the job.
+The last an most surprising weak spot is the lower front plate which is poorly angled.
+This might sound risky but will likely result in a 1 shot because of the shrapnel bouncing off the floor of the tank.
+The IS-2 has a gun capable of penetrating you anywhere frontally but the chances are about 50/50.
+However, it is devastating if it does penetrate you.
+Bait the IS-2 into shooting because you have a 3× faster reload. they you can toy around with them as they scream for help.
+Treat any soviet tank with an abnormally long gun(ISU-122S, SU-100Y, KV-2(ZiS 6))with caution.
+Fear not, for big soviet guns have slow reloads.
+(If you want to be extra cheeky when you have a side or rear shot of the IS-2 turret, do not aim for the crew, aim for the turret rear for a guaranteed beautiful ammorack.)
+* '''M26 Pershing and variants:''' Not all that common of a threat but still notable for being hard to kill.
+Shoot the hull or turret mg ports and aim for the lower and upper glacis joining point all the way up to the middle of the upper glacis.
+The gun of the normal pershing is potentially dangerous but nothing to be worried about only worry about the guns of the super pershing or the M26E1.
+* '''Super Pershing:''' Super rare but possible.
+Best idea is to get a side shot perhaps by ambushing.
+The frontal weak points are the exposed(your right their left)turret cheek to ammorack it or go for the hull mg port.
+You can also shoot the tubes above the turret to disable the vertical drive and then scramble up to high or low ground and flank shot it.
+* '''T-44:''' Also a rare sight.
+Shoot the(your right their left)turret cheek for a clean instant kill.
+* '''T-34-85:''' This tank is mostly a nuisance.
+Do not fear the gun of the T-34.
+The T-34's biggest strengths are mobility and turret traverse.
+Flanking is your only weakness.
+* '''M41A1:''' Small tank with an impressive APDS shell, but the spalling effects of this round is laughable.
+They will try to ammorack you because of this and will take 2-3 shots to kill you.
+You can kill them easily but the luck and the skill of their ammoracking is uncanny.
+* '''Strv 74:''' Again, poorly armoured HEAT shell user.
+Extremely high HEAT penetration but this time with a easy to spot tall profile.
+* '''FV4005:''' Possible to meet but very rare if not impossible.
+Never get hit by this thing.
+It is literally the size of a refrigerator there is no missing this thing.
+You can ammorack by going to the sides of the turret.
+* '''R3 T20 FA-HS:''' We have all grown to hate this thing and it can side shot you but it is very rare.
+Most used by players trying to be funny.
+Machine gun into oblivion on sight.
+* '''2S3M:''' Getting more and more common these days.
+It has a super dangerous HE shell and will snipe you.
+Also very easy to kill.
+* '''Ratel 90/20:''' Supposedly called 90/20 because that is the chance you will penetrate it.
+It has super thin armor but is very fast.
+Contrary to popular belief the 17 pounders are not anything to worry about except for luck front shots or side shots.
+* '''Any ISU or SU series tank destroyer 100mm gun and up:''' Shoot anywhere except gun mantlet.
+Be aware of the slow reload for the 122mm ones as well as their tall profile unless it is a SU-100.
+Impossible to miss.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->